ResearchWorx/Cresco-Agent-Dummy-Plugin/README.md

 ---
 ### Install

-1. Download/update/confirm avalability of a [Cresco-Agent](http://128.163.188.129:9998/job/Cresco-Agent/lastSuccessfulBuild/com.researchworx.cresco$cresco-agent/)
+1. Download/update/confirm avalability of the [Cresco-Agent](http://128.163.188.129:9998/job/Cresco-Agent/lastSuccessfulBuild/com.researchworx.cresco$cresco-agent/)
-2. Download the [Latest Build](http://128.163.188.129:9998/job/Cresco-Agent-Dummy-Plugin/lastSuccessfulBuild/com.researchworx.cresco$cresco-agent-dummy-plugin/) of the Cresco-Agent.
+2. Download the [Latest Build](http://128.163.188.129:9998/job/Cresco-Agent-Dummy-Plugin/lastSuccessfulBuild/com.researchworx.cresco$cresco-agent-dummy-plugin/) of the Cresco-Agent-Dummy-Plugin an place it in the plugin subdirectory of the agent directory.
-3. Copy _Cresco-Agent.ini.sample_ to _Cresco-Agent.ini_
-4. Modify _Cresco-Agent.ini_ for your enviorment.
-Make sure to configure the controll channel.
+4. Modify _Cresco-Agent-Plugins.ini_ to configure and enable your plug-in.
 5. Execute: java -jar  _cresco-agent-\<version\>.jar_

 ---